 Slogans may touch on various themes that create a political message.
 Examples of these include:

 - Let’s Make a Difference

 - Quality in Government

-Your slogan should be related to your message.
+Your campaign slogan should be related to your message.
 For example, if you are running an anti-sprawl campaign, a slogan like ‘A Voice for Smart Growth‘ would be appropriate.
-It’s short, your slogan should fit on a campaign sign and be related to a major campaign issue.Your #political slogan should encapsulate your entire campaign.
-Click To Tweet
+It’s short, it fits on a campaign sign (if it had to) and is related to a major campaign issue.Your #political campaign slogan should encapsulate your entire campaign. http://ow.ly/McUq30gBjnT Click To Tweet

 Putting it all together